Badland (2019 film): Plot

-Staying at a hotel and saloon, Breecher encounters now Sheriff Wainwright after a gunfight inside the saloon.
-Wainright is suspicious of newcomers since he stopped receiving letters from Dandridge, and has Breecher grabbed and tied to a chair early the next morning.
+Staying at a hotel and saloon, Breecher encounters now-Sheriff Wainwright after a gunfight inside the saloon.
+Wainright is suspicious of newcomers, since he stopped receiving letters from Dandridge, and has Breecher grabbed and tied to a chair early the next morning.
 Wainwright discovers that Breecher is a detective after seeing his badge and the warrants Breecher carries.
 He has Breecher waterboarded and knocked out, then instructs two of his men to bury him alive outside of town.

 Breecher regains consciousness as Wainwright's men are digging his grave and makes his escape, killing both of them.
-He stumbles to the local church, where he finds the bartender from the saloon (Amanda Wyss) and gives her a message to wire to his patron, Senator Benjamin Burke (Tony Todd).
-Burke responds that Breecher should use his own discretion and proceed "by any means necessary."
+He stumbles to the local church, where he finds saloon bartender Alice Hollenbeck (Amanda Wyss) praying, and gives her a message to wire to his patron, Senator Benjamin Burke (Tony Todd).
+She returns with Burke's response that Breecher should use his own discretion and proceed "by any means necessary".

-After giving a letter addressed to Sarah Cooke to the bartender, Breecher instructs her to hide until the fighting is over and leaves the church.
+After giving her a letter addressed to Sarah Cooke, Breecher instructs Alice to hide until the fighting is over and leaves the church.
 He marches to the saloon and engages in a gunfight with Wainwright's men, which he wins.
 Wainwright is drawn out, and challenges Breecher to a showdown in which they are both shot.
-Breecher survives his injury, retrieves Wainwright's Sheriff's badge and departs town, later collapsing in a grove.
+Breecher survives his injury, gives Wainwright's sheriff's badge to Alice, and departs town, later collapsing in a grove.

 Harlan Red finds him and bandages his wounds.
 In thanks, Breecher tells Red where to find Wainwright's body, to collect the bounty.
 Breecher continues on, eventually reaching the Cooke homestead, where he finds Sarah.